 Hernandez is now working with the coalition to push for full implementation of the incinerator ban and the Ecological Solid Waste Management Act.
 The campaign received a lift when President Arroyo named Elisea Bebet Gozun as the new Secretary of the Department of Environment and Natural Resources.
 Gozun, former president of Concerned Citizens Against Pollution and executive director of the Earth Day Environment Network, has pledged to fully enforce the incineration ban and implement the Ecological Solid Waste Management Act.

 Hernandez has not limited his activism to his motherland.
 He was a rousing presence at the recent World Summit on Sustainable Development in Johannesburg where, together with local allies and the Global Alliance for Incinerator Alternatives, he held a Zero Waste forum that drew more than 100 environmental leaders from 20 nations.
 That same year, he was instrumental in organizing the first Global Day of Action Against Waste Incineration, which involved more than 125 organizations from 54 countries.

 "Our fight against incineration, landfills and polluting technologies is actually a struggle against the negative and destructive forces of overconsumption and dirty industrial development," said Hernandez.
 "It is essentially a struggle to shift the dominant paradigm to one which is truly respectful of life and the rights of future generations."

-In 2007, Time Magazine named Hernandez one of their "Heroes of the Environment."
-Read full article
+In 2007, Time Magazine named Hernandez one of its "Heroes of the Environment" Read full article